 With more than 10,000 prescription drugs available in the United States, it’s no wonder that so many older adults – about one in three – are taking a minimum of five of them every day.
 And family caregivers know firsthand the difficulty of handling these medications for seniors.
 The truth is, studies show that approximately 55% of prescription drugs are being taken incorrectly for a number of reasons, and the results can be extremely dangerous.

-Decrease the risk for errors with this advice for medication safety for seniors, courtesy of one of the best home care agencies in Austin and the surrounding area – CareFor:
+Decrease the risk for errors with this advice for medication safety for seniors, courtesy of one of the top-rated home care agencies in the San Antonio area– CareFor:

 Educate yourself on each prescription.
 If you’re uncertain of the correct dosage, management or side effects of a senior’s medications, ask the physician or pharmacist for the following types of details: